The Spiritual Man

 sedition against the world’s mightiest empire was sheer nonsense.

-Yet, it was by the public crucifixion of His son that God achieved victory for all men, therefore, the proclamation of a “crucified Messiah” is the “wisdom and power of God,” an event that was physical, occurred on the Earth within history and time, and was certainly visible to the naked eye of anyone in the vicinity of Golgotha.
+Yet it was by the public crucifixion of His son that God achieved victory over sin and death for all men, therefore, the proclamation of a “Crucified Messiah” was and remains forever the “wisdom and power of God.”
+The crucifixion of Jesus was physical, occurred on the Earth within history and time, and was certainly visible to the naked eye of anyone in the vicinity of Calvary.

 Thus,